MarSilller/TP1/README.md

 It was also suggested by ChatGPT a simpler version of the `showBooks()` and `searchByAuthor()` functions in the Virtual Library program, although I decided to keep mine seeing how it wouldn't have been my idea, and because of that it was moved to a comment at the end of the code.

 I confirm that I remain responsible for all content included in this project.
 While AI tools were occasionally used for assistance, all code, decisions, and final content were reviewed and validated by me before being included in the repository.

+The AI-assisted exercise was included as an additional learning component to explore the role of AI in software development.
+Despite the use of AI tools, all generated content was reviewed, corrected, and fully understood before being accepted.

 <!-- List all AI tools used (e.g., ChatGPT , Copilot , etc .) , how they were used , and confirmation that you remain responsible for all content . -->